roshangthomas/MeetHalfway/README.md

 The app requires location permissions to function:

 - iOS: The first time you run the app, it will prompt for location permissions
-- Android: You may need to manually enable location permissions in Settings > Apps > MeetHalfway > Permissions
+- Android: You may need to manually enable location permissions in Settings > Apps > Whats Halfway > Permissions

 ## Customization